skayvanfar/cheetah/README.md

 On the other hand, just run it from an Intellj IDEA project.

 # License
-The vlcj-player project is provided under the GPL, version 2 or later.
+The Cheetah project is provided under the GPL, version 2 or later.